opensoars/f_/readme.md

 Asynchronous Node.js made easy and fun!

-(Working on 100% coverage!
-First thing to happen.)
+Working on 100% coverage, it's the priority at the moment.

 ---